- Simula Research Laboratory turns 20 years old.

-- Simula celebrates the opening of the Centre for Resilient Networks and Applications.
-This centre is a permanent extension of the Resilient Networks project, funded by the Ministry of Transport and Communication.
+- Simula celebrates the opening of the Center for Resilient Networks and Applications.
+This center is a permanent extension of the Resilient Networks project, funded by the Ministry of Transport and Communication.

 - Simula is awarded the Gender Equality Award for 2013 by the Norwegian Ministry of Education and Research.
 The award is given to the institution with the foremost regimen for improving its gender balance.

 - Simula and the University of Bergen initiates a joint effort in forming a research group in cyber security and cryptology, with the ambition to establish a permanent presence of Simula in Bergen.